prankitbhardwaj/Toronto-Traffic-Collisions/README.md

 ---

 **Note**: This README provides an overview of the project's purpose, structure, and resources.
 It replaces the placeholder content from the starter folder and includes all relevant information specific to this project.
+**Note**: The dataset contain an aggregate of over 800,000 entries so the rendering time might be a bit longer than expected.